PaulW/rp2040-keyboard-converter/README.md

 I am also working on an inline connector design now, to allow support for multiple keyboards & protocols.

-## Licence

-The project is licensed under **GPLv3** or later.
-[Pico-SDK](https://github.com/raspberrypi/pico-sdk) and [TinyUSB](https://github.com/hathach/tinyusb) stack have their own license respectively, and as such remain intact in any included portions of code from those shared resources.

-Ringbuffer implementation is on the one from the [TMK](https://github.com/tmk/tmk_keyboard) repository.

 ## Supported Keyboards

 Please refer to the [Keyboards Folder](src/keyboards/) to see what current Keyboards are available and supported.
 I plan on adding more as/when I get them to develop with, but please feel free to add your own.